-One of the Cape Wineland’s most charming features is the Cape Dutch architecture.
-It is still very much in evidence, especially in Stellenbosch and on the various wine estates.
+One of the Wineland’s most charming features is its plentiful examples of Cape Dutch architecture.
+Especially in Stellenbosch and on the various wine estates.

 Cape Dutch architecture is indigenous to South Africa.
 Dutch colonists took the Dutch architectural fashions of ornate gables and high roofs and adapted it to the Cape climate.
 For example the thick white washed walls and small-paned shuttered windows are designed to keep out the summer heat.
 The thatched roofs, with their elegant gables, kept the houses cool in summer and warm in the Cape winters.

-Initially the front gables were also considered to be a slight fire break in case the thatch caught fire but later they were used mainly as a decorative feature to display the family’s crest.
+Initially the front gables were also considered to be a slight fire break in case the thatch caught fire.
+But later they were used mainly as a decorative feature to display the family’s crest.
+(Indeed the traditional thatched roof of the Cape Dutch homesteads has meant to many being lost to fire over the centuries.)

-Many of the wine estates that you visit have beautiful old Cape Dutch homesteads.
+Many of the surrounding wine estates have beautiful old Cape Dutch homesteads.
 Some such as Boschendal and Vergelegen are open to visitors.

 Vergelegen Wine Estate